Nina Derwael

-She represented Belgium at the 2016 Summer Olympics and at the 2020 Olympics.
+She represented Belgium at the 2016, 2020, and 2024 Olympic Games.
 At the 2020 Olympics, she led the Belgian gymnastics team to their first-ever team final where they finished eighth.
-She qualified for the all-around final where she finished sixth, and she won the gold medal in the uneven bars final, the first Olympic medal of any color for a Belgian female gymnast.
+Individually she won the gold medal in the uneven bars final, the first Olympic medal of any color for a Belgian female gymnast.
 She is the first Belgian gymnast to medal at the World Championships, the first to become a World champion, and the first to become a European champion.

 Early life

 Derwael was born on 26 March 2000 in Sint-Truiden.
 Her father, Nico Derwael, is a former professional football player, and her mother, Marijke Lammens, played handball and table tennis.
 She began artistic gymnastics when she was two years old despite her gym's policy that children could only begin when they were three.
 When she was eleven years old, she moved to Ghent to train at the Belgian national team training centre and enrolled in a boarding school.